Irkutsk Irkutsk Oblast, Russia Travel Guide

 Leave no trace of your visit.
 Take only photographs and leave only footprints.

-For lovers of the outdoors seeking pristine landscapes.
+For lovers of nature seeking pristine landscapes.

 Explore Russia's rich historical narrative.